Kostyanuch-c/Page_analyzer/README.md

 # Page analyzer

-[Page Analyzer](https://page-analyzer-bvtc.onrender.com) – this site that analyzes trusted pages for SEO suitability
+[Page Analyzer](https://page-analyzer-bvtc.onrender.com) – this site that analyzes trusted pages for SEO suitability.

 ### To run locally you need the following commands:

+*Also you must have [poetry](https://python-poetry.org/) installed.*

 + **Download**